OutdatedGuy/Whats-That-Anime/README.md

 ## Support

-This package currently is only tested on android platform.
+This package currently is only tested on android and the web platform.

 - [x] android
 - [ ] ios
-- [ ] web (in beta mode) (`web_support` branch)
+- [x] web
 - [ ] windows
 - [ ] macos
 - [ ] linux

 ## Whats Next?

-- Add web platform support
-- Add ios platform suppport
+- Add ios platform suppport (PRs welcome)

 ## Contributing